 You probably found the moshi [もし] in a few sentences above.
 Moshi can be translated as "if".
 How does it fit into sentences with naraba [ならば] or another conditional?

-It is a supplement that adds a feeling of uncertainty about the actual condition.
-It can be used to make an invitation, or to suppose something.
+It is a supplement that adds a feeling of uncertainty about the real condition.
+It can be used to make an invitation or assume something.
 It can be translated as: in case; supposing; if by chance; if once; maybe; otherwise.

 Let's look at one more example sentence: